Compliance & Policy

 Oregon: Employers in Oregon are not required to provide voting leave to employees, and Oregon does not have early voting in a traditional sense since Oregon elections are conducted largely through mail-in ballots.

-Pennsylvania: There are no requirements that Pennsylvania employers provide voters with voting leave.
+Pennsylvania: There are no requirements that Pennsylvania employers provide employees with voting leave.
 There is no statewide early voting, either, but some Pennsylvania counties allow voters to fill out absentee and mail-in ballots in person beginning 50 days before the election.

 South Dakota: Under South Dakota law, employees that don’t already have 2 consecutive non-working hours when the polls are open either before or after their shift are entitled to 2 hours of paid voting leave.
-Employers, however, can choose when the hours during which voting leave is utilized.
+Employers, however, can choose the hours during which voting leave is utilized.
 In-person absentee voting begins 46 days prior to Election Day.

-Tennessee: Employers are required to provide up to 3 hours of paid voting leave to employees if they don’t have 3 consecutive hours when polls are open either before or after their shifts.
+Tennessee: Employers are required to provide up to 3 hours of paid voting leave if employees don’t have 3 consecutive hours when polls are open either before or after their shifts.
 Employer’s may demand that employees request voting leave by noon on the day before Election Day and may also set the hours during which an employee utilizes their voting leave.
 Early voting in Tennessee begins 20 days before Election Day.

 Utah: If an employee’s work shift on Election Day doesn’t allow for at least 3 consecutive off-duty hours when the polls are open and that employee requests voting leave before Election Day, employers are required to provide up to 2 hours of paid leave.
 Early voting in Utah begins 2 weeks prior to Election Day.

-Vermont: There are no rules on the books requiring employers in Vermont to provide any employee voting leave, although state law does require employers to give employees unpaid leave to attend annual Town Hall Meetings if employees provide 7 days notice in advance.
+Vermont: There are no rules on the books requiring employers in Vermont to provide voting leave, although state law does require employers to give employees unpaid leave to attend annual Town Hall Meetings if employees provide 7 days notice in advance.
 Vermont opens early voting from 45 days prior to the election until the day before Election Day.

 Virginia: The only laws on the books in Virginia requiring employers to provide employees with election-related leave apply only to employees who are working as election officials.
 In-person absentee voting in Virginia begins 45 days before Election Day.